Freddie Mercury: The Great Pretender: Home media

 The Great Pretender was released on DVD, Blu-ray and digital download through Eagle Vision Media on 24 September 2012.
 It was released in the United States on 25 September from Eagle Rock Entertainment.
 The length of the film on home media is approximately 1 hour 47 minutes.
 All formats include the extended version that was not aired on BBC One.
-The bonus features added on DVD and Blu-ray are "Freddie Mercury Goes Solo" a seven-minute interview, an extended seven-minute interview with Montserrat Caballé and a five-minute documentary the Making Barcelona: Special Edition 2012.
+The bonus features added on DVD and Blu-ray are "Freddie Mercury Goes Solo", a seven-minute interview, an extended seven-minute interview with Montserrat Caballé, and a five-minute documentary, Making Barcelona: Special Edition 2012.

 The film debuted at #3 on the Official UK Music Video Chart on 30 September 2012, based on sales of DVDs and other physical formats.

 Broadcasts

 After the original BBC One broadcast in October, an extended director's cut aired on BBC Four on 29 and 30 December 2012 and then on BBC Four HD at 11:00pm on 5 January 2013.
+It gained 3.5 million viewers when aired on BBC One and a further 1.2 million when shown on BBC Four.
 The director's cut features 25 minutes of extra footage.
 It was also aired in Australia on ABC2 in December 2012 with it being aired again in 2018 on SBS due to the release of the biographical film Bohemian Rhapsody.
 The documentary was broadcast on British television channel Pick on 20 April 2019 to coincide with the 27th anniversary of The Freddie Mercury Tribute Concert.

 Reception

 Critical response

-Sarah Rainey for The Telegraph wrote "with so much of Mercury’s career already explored, and legions of Queen fans attending sell-out We Will Rock You performances in the West End (now in its 10th year), it is difficult to tread new ground.
-But Yentob’s affectionate tribute captured Mercury in a new light.", giving it a rating of 3/5 stars.
-Guardian critic Caroline Sullivan said "In the BBC programme – its title taken from a 1987 solo single – Mercury emerges as anything but boring.
-Skittish, exasperating and endearing, yes, but never dull.
+Sarah Rainey for The Telegraph wrote "with so much of Mercury's career already explored, and legions of Queen fans attending sell-out We Will Rock You performances in the West End (now in its 10th year), it is difficult to tread new ground.
+But Yentob's affectionate tribute captured Mercury in a new light."
+Guardian critic Caroline Sullivan said, "In the BBC programme – its title taken from a 1987 solo single – Mercury emerges as anything but boring.
+Skittish, exasperating and endearing, yes, but never dull."